Social Sciences

 On this standpoint, powers are attributions we make to things when we don't know quite enough about their composition to work out the physics (or sociology) of the underlying mechanisms.
 They do attach to the entity or structure in question, surely enough; but they do so in virtue of the physical or sociological composition of the entity, not because of some inherent metaphysical property.

-We might try to reconcile these two perspectives with a few simple ideas:
+We might try to reconcile these two perspectives with a few simple ideas:- Entities and structures at a range of levels of being have causal powers: active capacities to influence other entities and structures.

 So the discovery of a given causal power of a thing is not a metaphysical fundamental; it is rather an empirical scientific discovery that invites analysis into its underlying composition.